HCIML/hciml.github.io/_posts/2019-06-01-Bayesian_Model_Selection.md

 image: assets/images/9.jpg
 ---

 The goal of this short post is to discuss on Bayesian Model Selection being an effective theoretical tool of assessing relative performance  of a fixed number of models at hand.

-For a fixed set of models the **model posterior probability** of a model given some data is:
+Having a fixed set of models the **model posterior probability** of a model given some data is:

 $$ \small p(M_i|\mathcal{D}) = \frac{p(\mathcal{D}|M_i)p(M_i)}{p(\mathcal{D})} $$